tyeborg/softdev2-regex-proj/README.md

 <img width="1236" alt="program-functionality-01" src="https://user-images.githubusercontent.com/96035297/187001913-ef8d5772-61f2-4ad9-a903-ee4980945bf7.png">

-Much of the data read by this program is not validated.
-That is, it is possible to enter data that is not in the correct format.
-You must extend the program so that only correctly entered data can be accepted into the store of employees.
+The program will ensure that the information entered by the users will be in the correct format.
+If the information is not in the correct format, the program will re-prompt the user until their input is considered valid or if ‘q’ or a blank space is entered.

 * The name must only contain letters and appropriate symbols.
   * For example, the following are acceptable: